staciax/valorant-discord-bot/README.md

 # Valorant store checker - Discord Bot
-Discord bot that shows valorant your daily store by using the Ingame API. written using Python and the [Pycord](https://github.com/Pycord-Development/pycord) library <br>
+Discord bot that shows your daily store offer without open the VALORANT by using the Ingame API. written using Python and the [Pycord](https://github.com/Pycord-Development/pycord) library <br>

 Tutorial : [Youtube](https://youtu.be/gYjzEuJh3Ms)